danilo1214/PR20ddpdjphv/README.md

 It is fairly logical that based on the users we can predict the deaths that will occur, so we built a regression model that would look at the users of each drug, and predict deaths based on it.
 This is the result:

 ![](PredvsActUsersDeaths.png)

+Random forest seems to perform best - ideally all of the points should be as close to the diagonal as possible(actual = predicted).
+This is most fulfilled in Random forest.

+## Drug treatment